-Joie Chavis Denies Being A “Gold Digger,” Says She Receives ZERO Child Support From Bow Wow Or Future [Video]
+Joie Chavis Denies Being A “Gold Digger,” Says She Receives ZERO Child Support From Bow Wow & Future [Video]

 Are you surprised by this at all?
 Hit play to hear Joie deny she’s a gold digger, reshared by OnSite.

-Joie is an entrepreneur, with her own fitness business which is supported by her baby daddy Future.
-The superstar rapper has previously promoted her merchandise on Instagram.
-She’s also becoming quite the youtube creator.
-You can check out her full youtube Q&aA mentioning her baby daddies below.
+Joie is an entrepreneur, with her own fitness business which her baby daddy Future previously gave her a shoutout for.
+The superstar rapper previously promoted her merchandise on Instagram.
+She’s also becoming quite the Youtube creator.
+You can check out her full youtube Q&A mentioning her baby daddies below.

 Comments